gautamkrishnar/socli/README.md

 8. Push to the branch: `git push`
 9. Submit a [new pull request](https://github.com/gautamkrishnar/socli/pull/new) :smile:

+### Todo
+- [ ] Modify the interactive mode command line interface to browse through the answers

 ### Contributors
 Special thanks to these superheroes:
 * Your name here